ropensci/coder/README.md

 **Patient data:** The initial rationale for the package was to classify patient data based on medical coding.
 A typical use case would consider patients from a medical/administrative data base, as identified by some patient id and possibly with some associated date of interest (date of diagnoses/treatment/intervention/hospitalization/rehabilitation).
 This data source could be for example an administrative hospital register or a national quality register.

-**Codify:** This primary source could then be linked to a secondary (possibly larger) data base including the same patients with corresponding id:s and some coded patient data.
+**Codify:** The primary source could then be linked to a secondary (possibly larger) data base including the same patients with corresponding id:s and some coded patient data.
 This could be a national patient register with medical codes from the International Classification of Diseases _(ICD)_ with corresponding dates of hospital visits/admission/discharge, or a medical prescription register with codes from the Anatomic Therapeutic Chemical _(ATC)_ classification system with dates of medical prescription/dispatch/usage.
 A time window could be specified relating the date of the primary source (i. e. the date of a primary total hip arthroplasty; THA), to dates from the secondary source (i.e. the date of a medical prescription).
 ATC codes associated with medical prescriptions during one year prior to THA, could thus be identified and used as a measure of comorbidity.
 Another time window of 90 days after THA, might instead be used to identify adverse events after surgery.

 **Classify:** To work with medical/chemical codes directly might be cumbersome, since those classifications tend to be massive and therefore hard to interpret.
 It is thus common to use data aggregation as proposed by some classification or combined index from the literature.
 This could be the _Charlson_ or _Elixhauser_ comorbidity indices based on ICD-codes, or the _RxRisk V_ classification based on ATC-codes.
 Each of those tools appear with different code versions (ICD-8, ICD-9, ICD-9-CM, ICD-10, ICD-10-CA, ICD-10-SE, ICD-10-CM et cetera) and with different codes recognized as relevant comorbidities (the Charlson index proposed by Charlson et al, Deyo et al, Romano et al. Quan et al. et cetera).
-Using a third object (in addition to the primary and secondary patient data bases) helps to formalize and structure the use of such classifications.
+Using a third object (in addition to the primary and secondary patient data sets) helps to formalize and structure the use of such classifications.
 This is implemented in the `coder` package by `classcodes` objects based on regular expressions (often with several alternative versions).
 Those `classcodes` objects could be prepared by the user, although a number of default `classcodes` are also included in the package (table below).

 **Index: ** Now, instead of working with tens of thousands of individual ICD-codes, each patient might be recognized to have none or some familiar comorbidity such as hypertension, cancer or dementia.
 This granularity might be too fine-grained still, wherefore an even simpler index score might be searched for.
 Such scores/indices/weighted sums have been proposed as well and exist in many versions for each of the standard classifications.
 Some are simple counts, some are weighted sums, and some accounts for some inherited hierarchy (such that ICD-codes for diabetes with and without complications might be recognized in the same patient, although the un-complicated version might be masked by the complicated version in the index).

 **Conditions:** Some further complexity might appear if some codes are only supposed to be recognized based on certain conditions.
-Patients with THA for example might have an adverse event after surgery if a certain ICD-code is recorded as the main diagnose at a later hospital visit, although the same could could be ignored if recorded only as a secondary diagnosis.
+Patients with THA for example might have an adverse event after surgery if a certain ICD-code is recorded as the main diagnose at a later hospital visit, although the same code could be ignored if recorded only as a secondary diagnosis.

-**To summarize:** The coder package takes three objects: (1) a data frame/table/tibble with id and possible dates from a primary source; (2) coded data from a secondary source with the same id:s and possibly different dates and; (3) a `classcodes` object, either a default one from the package, or as specified by the user.
-The outcome is then: (i) codes associated with each element from (1) identified from (2), possibly limited to a relevant time window; (ii) a broader categorization of the relevant codes as prescribed by (3), and; (iii) a summarized index score based on the relevant categories frmo (3).
+**To summarize:** The coder package takes three objects: (1) a data frame/table/tibble with id and possible dates from a primary source; (2) coded data from a secondary source with the same id and possibly different dates and; (3) a `classcodes` object, either a default one from the package, or as specified by the user.
+The outcome is then: (i) codes associated with each element from (1) identified from (2), possibly limited to a relevant time window; (ii) a broader categorization of the relevant codes as prescribed by (3), and; (iii) a summarized index score based on the relevant categories from (3).

+(i-iii) corresponds to the output from functions `codify()`, `classify()` and `index()`, which could be chained explicitly as `codify() %>% classify() %>% index()`, or implicitly by the `categorize()` function.

 ## Installation